-Perhaps as some sort of corporate strategy, and maybe due in part to consumer dissatisfaction with the standard of packaging (or lack thereof) of pre-recorded tapes, EMI tried it seems, a short-lived experiment, issuing tapes in hanging blister packs.
+Due to perceived consumer dissatisfaction with the standard of packaging (or lack thereof) of pre-recorded tapes, EMI tried a short-lived experiment, issuing tapes in hanging card packs to a Garrod & Lofthouse design.

-For cartridges this meant re-designing the top label style to fit the clear plastic window in the 'blister'.
+For cartridges this meant re-designing the top label style to fit the visible area in the carry-tray found inside these packs (for more information see here).

 Eventually a re-design with more staying power was launched.
 Click the FFWD icon below to read more.